hexian000/neosocksd/API.md

 - **Content**: Lua script
 - **Status**: HTTP 200, HTTP 405, HTTP 500

+NOTE: The code length limit for a single invocation is guaranteed to be at least 4 MiB.

 ### Ruleset Update

 Update ruleset with the uploaded script.